tobiasfremming/computerVision-SelfCheckout/Innlevering/oppg2/readme.md

 python evaluate_receipts.py --test "output" --reference "correct_receipts"

-See the script to adjust time-window and other settings.
+See the script to adjust time-window and other hyperparameters.